Dave Gorman's Googlewhack Adventure: Synopsis

 In distress, he goes to stay with a friend from Los Angeles.
 He goes back to a previous link in the chain and travels between America and England to get to six.
 The seventh link is a man living in China, who finds him two potential eighth links.
 Gorman pursues one and reaches a chain of nine, but cannot reach either potential tenth links.
 He pursues the other Googlewhack and again gets to a chain of nine.
 After mishearing the Googlewhack and travelling the wrong way, he discovers the right target is in Australia.
 The date is 27 February and his 32nd birthday is on 2 March, so he flies to Sydney immediately after contacting the website owner.
 The website details the double life of the owner, who keeps his partying at gay clubs with his gay friends separate from his girlfriend and the rest of his life.
 Gorman receives a reply at 6:30 p.m. on 1 March: "No sorry".

-Gorman had run out of money from the publishers' advance, and they wanted the money back as he had not produced a novel and were uninterested in him writing a non-fiction book about his travels.
+Gorman had run out of money from the publishers' advance and was obliged to repay the money as he had not produced a novel; the publishers were uninterested in him writing a non-fiction book about his travels.
 A fortnight after failing the challenge, he was in Australia performing stand-up comedy, describing his Googlewhack journey.
 Over 150 shows in Australia and England, including at the Edinburgh Festival Fringe, he made enough money to pay back the publishers.
-They then contact him and ask him to write a book about the story.
+The publishers' non-fiction arm then contact him and ask him to write a book about the story.

 Gorman returns to describing his story.
 On 2 March, as Gorman is depressed about failing the challenge, a man visits him at his hotel.
 He is the owner of the tenth Googlewhack, who was unable to meet Gorman the previous day out of fear of having his website exposed to his girlfriend.
 Gorman had replied to "No sorry" in fury, insulting the man and attacking him for not being open with his girlfriend.
 The man appreciated the advice, though rejecting it.
 He notes that the time is 9:30 a.m. local time, but 10:30 p.m. on 1 March in England, and 11:30 p.m. in France.
 He rings the Dave Gorman in France to let him know he had won.

 Analysis

-Gorman describes his work as documentary comedy, and Zinoman compares his style to Steve Martin.
+Gorman describes his work as documentary comedy, and Jason Zinoman compares his style to Steve Martin.
 Armstrong writes The Times that Gorman was a key founder of the "investigative comic" genre.
 Dave Gorman's Googlewhack Adventure is similar in premise and format to his previous shows Are You Dave Gorman? and Dave Gorman's Important Astrology Experiment, as each show uses graphs and maps.
 Dave Gorman's Googlewhack Adventure differs in that it is more personal, containing "crises, self-doubt and loneliness".
 The show has been described by Zinoman as picaresque, and compared by Brandes to Around the World in Eighty Days.